microsoft/MLOS/doc/README.md

 Unfortunately, this process is not perfect and sometimes we need to provide [`nitpick_ignore`](https://www.sphinx-doc.org/en/master/usage/configuration.html#confval-nitpick_ignore)s in the [`doc/source/conf.py`](./source/conf.py) file.

-In particular, currently `TypeVar` and `TypeAliases` are not resolved correctly and we need to ignore those.
+In particular, currently external `TypeVar` and `TypeAliases` are not resolved correctly and we need to ignore those.

 In other cases, specifying the full path to the module in the cross-reference or the `import` can help.